SaloniGupta1201/Python-Challenge/README.md

 PyBank and PyPoll</br>
 PyBank: Created python scripts for analyzing the financial records of PyBank like monthly Profit/Loss data.</br>
-PyPoll: created python scripts for analyzing the election result of PyPoll.</br>
+PyPoll: Created python scripts for analyzing the election result of PyPoll.</br>

 # Pybank